courtcraw/courtcraw.github.io/publications.md

 This was an improved version of my undergraduate thesis at the University of Oklahoma.
 Through fitting the SEDs of the coolest white dwarfs in the local solar neighborhood, we were able to get an estimate of the temperature and age of the star, which gives us estimates for the age of the Galactic population for which that star belongs.

-## In Preparation

-> Gaia HdCs

-We are working on a paper using the Gaia DR3 data to create a 3D map of HdC stars

-> High-mass Kepler Red giants

-I am working on a paper regarding the highest mass red giants in the kepler sample of oscillating red giants.